DHIRAL2908/Cyber-identity-awareness/docs/security_checklist.md

 ## Intranet devices:
 ### Devices located in independent subnets.
 (Databases, backups, storage, etc.)
 - Unusual traffic from device connected to the internet and the local subnet both.
-- Malicious applications like chise.exe, port-tunnel.exe, nc.exe, msfvenom payloads, etc. which can be detected with hash-checking or antivirus softwares.
+- Malicious applications like `chisel.exe, port-tunnel.exe, nc.exe, msfvenom payloads, etc.` which can be detected with hash-checking or antivirus softwares.
 - Larger data read/write than routine.
 - Weird connection issues.
 Especially originating from unknown subnets.
 - Sudden errors in workflow or automation builds with usual queries/targets.